solid/solid/proposals/notifications.md

 ## Authorization
 The owner of the Solid inbox typically sets its ACL rules and thereby for the notifications it contains.
 For example, notifications may be set for public read and append so that applications can use a FYN approach to discover and display the contents of a notification, as well as submit new notifications.
+Further, the ACL settings for the inbox may determine which agents can send notifications.

 ## Notification types